mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 If you take a look at the [`mlx` monorepo](https://github.com/mgechev/mlx), you will find the following four packages:

 - [`@mlx/ga`](https://github.com/mgechev/mlx/tree/01fb7db67efe30b6fed1623ea64d2ba190c4b316/packages/ga) - a module which is used to fetch structured information from Google Analytics.
-Keep in mind that the information coming from Google Analytics is not aware of our application paremetrized routes, i.e. **we get a navigation graph which we need to translate to page graph**. `@mlx/ga` can do this automaticallt for us, if we provide a list of all the paths in our application.
+Keep in mind that the information coming from Google Analytics is not aware of our application parametrized routes, i.e. **we get a navigation graph which we need to translate to page graph**. `@mlx/ga` can do this automatically for us, if we provide a list of all the paths in our application.
-- [`@mlx/parser`](https://github.com/mgechev/mlx/tree/01fb7db67efe30b6fed1623ea64d2ba190c4b316/packages/parser) - a module which extracts the routes of our application, finds the associated chunk entry points of the lazy-loaded routes, and builds the routing bundle tree.
+- [`@mlx/parser`](https://github.com/mgechev/mlx/tree/01fb7db67efe30b6fed1623ea64d2ba190c4b316/packages/parser) - a module which extracts the routes of our application, finds the associated chunk entry points of the lazy-loaded routes and builds the routing bundle tree.
 - [`@mlx/clusterize`](https://github.com/mgechev/mlx/tree/01fb7db67efe30b6fed1623ea64d2ba190c4b316/packages/clusterize) - a module which performs a clusterization algorithm based on the data from Google Analytics and the bundle routing tree, which we got from `@mlx/parser`.
 - [`@mlx/webpack`](https://github.com/mgechev/mlx/tree/01fb7db67efe30b6fed1623ea64d2ba190c4b316/packages/webpack) - a set of webpack plugins which use `@mlx/parser` and `@mlx/clusterize` in order to produce data-driven bundle layout for our application, and generate code for data-driven pre-fetching.